Corvimae/PlumeVN/README.md

 Plume names certain methods which it attempts to run when certain events occur.
 You may define these methods in your scene's script file, or your global script file.

 `onKeyPress(key: Integer)` - Runs whenever a keyboard key is released.
-Space, Up Arrow, and Down Arrow cannot be overridden.
+If `True` is returned, then Plume will stop key press event propagation and not continue with any default keyboard functionality.

 ####Plume Extension
 In order to use the Plume Python extension, the plume library must be imported using `import plume`.